New Years Resolution: A Trauma Informed Approach to Change

 If you are hoping for a different kind of year, therapy can be a supportive place to start.

-At Peaceful Living Mental Health Counseling, our therapists specialize in trauma informed care for children, teens, and adults.
+At Peaceful Living Mental Health Counseling, our therapists specialize in trauma-informed care.
 We focus on understanding what happened to you, how your nervous system adapted, and how to build emotional safety and resilience.

 EMDR Therapy Progress Journal